johnjago/awesome-uncopyright/README.md

 - [Ryan Boren](https://boren.blog/uncopyright/) - Lead developer of WordPress at Automattic.
 - [Serendipity Journal](https://dugmugg.wordpress.com/uncopyright/) - Journal of experiences with growth and faith from a Christian perspective.
 - [Simple Tech Tutorials](https://simpletechtutorials.blogspot.com/p/uncopyright.html) - Computer tutorials with a focus on simplicity.
-- [Steve Pavlina](http://www.stevepavlina.com/uncopyright-notice/) - Studying what it means to grow and how we can deliberately invite, process, and integrate new experiences.
+- [Steve Pavlina](http://www.stevepavlina.com/uncopyright-notice/) - How we can deliberately invite, process, and integrate new experiences.
 - [Zen Habits](https://zenhabits.net/uncopyright/) - Finding simplicity and mindfulness in the daily chaos of our lives.

 ## Books